 Gillnets being used for catching tuna and tuna like species can be 7km long and are known for extremely high bycatch including turtles, whales, dolphins, whale sharks, mobulids, requiem sharks and sunfish.
 Monitoring and reporting in these fisheries in the Indian Ocean is extremely deficient, and there are few mitigation measures in place.
 The IOTC prohibits fishing with gillnets larger than 2.5 kilometres in the high seas, and from 2022 in EEZs (although Pakistan, a major part of the gillnet fleet, has objected to the latter and is exempt).
 Despite these restrictions, the Indian Ocean is one of the few regions in the world where gillnetting is being increasingly carried out.

-Shark catches of around 64,000 t were reported in 2015, with gillnets representing 78% of the catches.
-There is currently too little data to carry out stock assessments for shark species, so the scientific committee recommends better monitoring and a precautionary approach to their management.
+Sharks and rays: Better data reporting is needed, as impacts and population trends are not well understood.
+Piracy displaced longlining into the southern and eastern Indian Ocean, and there could be localised depletion of sharks here.
 Full utilisation of sharks is required (i.e. no fin removal), unwanted sharks must be released live wherever possible and shark catches must be reported annually.
 Countries must develop conservation and management measures for vulnerable shark species.
 Transshipment of oceanic whitetips and threshers is prohibited.
 A number of countries are banning the retention of oceanic whitetip, in accordance with IOTC resolutions, but it is too early to evaluate the impact of this.
 In 2019 the first resolution for any ray species in the IOTC area of competence was brought in.
 It protects mobulid rays, which are declining across the Indian Ocean.
 Targeted fishing, retention, transhipping, landing, selling, or storage of mobulid rays is prohibited, with exceptions made for accidental catch by artisanal fishing until 2022.
 The status of shark species in 2020 were: